 - and program design as related to strength & conditioning.

-- Graduates of the Strength & Conditioning Concentration are prepared to take the National Strength & Conditioning Association certification.
+- Graduates of the Strength & Conditioning Concentration are prepared to take the National Strength & Conditioning Association Certified Strength and Conditioning Specialist exam.
 Graduates can find employment in fitness and recreation facilities, high school & college athletics, and allied health industries.

 Exercise Science, Physical Education, and Recreation students will: